pallets-eco/flask-security/README.rst

   such as those built with Vue and Angular, that have no html forms.
 This is true as of the 3.3.0 release.
 * Use `OWASP <https://github.com/OWASP/ASVS>`_ to guide best practice and default configurations.
-* Migrate to more modern paradigms such as using oauth2 and JWT for token acquisition.
 * Be more opinionated and 'batteries' included by reducing reliance on abandoned projects and bundling in support for common use cases.
 * Follow the `Pallets <https://github.com/pallets>`_ lead on supported versions, documentation